avavavsf/Basic-Lane-Finding/README.md

 **Step 4:** Opening the code in a Jupyter Notebook

-You will complete this project in a Jupyter notebook.
+You will run this project in a Jupyter notebook.
 If you are unfamiliar with Jupyter Notebooks, check out <A HREF="https://www.packtpub.com/books/content/basics-jupyter-notebook-and-python" target="_blank">Cyrille Rossant's Basics of Jupyter Notebook and Python</A> to get started.

 Jupyter is an ipython notebook where you can run blocks of code and see results interactively.
 All the code for this project is contained in a Jupyter notebook.
 To start Jupyter in your browser, run the following command at the terminal prompt (be sure you're in your Python 3 environment!):

 `> jupyter notebook`

 A browser window will appear showing the contents of the current directory.
-Click on the file called "P1.ipynb".
+**Step 5:** Opening the code in a Jupyter Notebook Click on the file called "P1.ipynb".
 Another browser window will appear displaying the notebook.
-Follow the instructions in the notebook to complete the project.
+Follow the instructions in the notebook to run the project.